 A defendant may have a first amendment right to use the publicity of a famous person, if they are transforming them in a creative expressive way.
 One case that dealt with this principle in California is Winter v.
 DC Comics, 30 Cal.
 4th 881, 889, 69 P.3d 473, 478 (2003) which noted:

 “We made two important cautionary observations.
-First, “the right of publicity cannot, consistent with the First Amendment, be a right to control the celebrity’s image by censoring disagreeable portrayals.
+First, “ the right of publicity cannot, consistent with the First Amendment, be a right to control the celebrity's image by censoring disagreeable portrayals.
 Once the celebrity thrusts himself or herself forward into the limelight, the First Amendment dictates that the right to comment on, parody, lampoon, and make other expressive uses of the celebrity image must be given broad scope.
 The necessary implication of this observation is that the right of publicity is essentially an economic right.
-What the right of publicity holder possesses is not a right of censorship, but a right to prevent others from misappropriating the economic value generated by the celebrity’s fame through the merchandising of the ‘name, voice, signature, photograph, or likeness’ of the celebrity.
+What the right of publicity holder possesses is not a right of censorship, but a right to prevent others from misappropriating the economic value generated by the celebrity's fame through the merchandising of the ‘name, voice, signature, photograph, or likeness' of the celebrity.
 See Comedy III, supra, 25 Cal.4th at p.
 403, 106 Cal.Rptr.2d 126, 21 P.3d 797.)
 Second, “in determining whether the work is transformative, courts are not to be concerned with the quality of the artistic contribution—vulgar forms of expression fully qualify for First Amendment protection.
 On the other hand, a literal depiction of a celebrity, even if accomplished with great skill, may still be subject to a right of publicity challenge.
 The inquiry is in a sense more quantitative than qualitative, asking whether the literal and imitative or the creative elements predominate in the work.”
+As you can tell, it can always be risky dealing with a famous person so you should contact a right of publicity lawyer before ever investing substantial money or taking action.

 Am I able to license my identity rights to a company for profit?